A CHEAP DAY OUT

 The riverfront is part of the Thames Path Trail

-A series of 'Walk This Way' guides are available with suggested walk routes
+A series of walk guides are available to download

 The foreshore between the Royal Festival Hall and Blackfriars Bridge is accessible at low tide [